ROF Ranskill: Construction and production

-Approval for the construction of ROF Ranskill was given was granted in 1940; and it was built with the Ministry of Works acting as Agents.
+Approval for the construction of ROF Ranskill was given was granted in December 1940; and it was built with the Ministry of Works acting as Agents.
 It was designed, as an almost self-contained, explosive factory producing Cordite, with its own acids plant.
 It was connected to the national railway network, with its own private sidings.

 It was the last Cordite-producing Royal Ordnance Factory to be built in the UK in World War II and was the smallest of the three Cordite ROFs, covering about 494 acre.
-The other two being ROF Bishopton and ROF Wrexham.
+The other two propellant factories being ROF Bishopton and ROF Wrexham.
 Cordite production at Ranskill commenced in March 1942; and the site took 18 months to reach maximum production.
 It employed, at maximum production, some 4,000 people.

 Once the plant had been constructed, it could produce 300 tons a week of soventless cordite of different diameters to suit the many types of military weapons in use.